Corruption of Haustfyr Chapter 2: Madam's Homestead

 There’s a pause.
 The fire crackles.
 Bassina watches with quiet interest.

 Wint finally exhales, jaw tight.
 “Fine.
-But if this pull of yours gets us into trouble, I’m not saving you again.”
+But if this pull of yours gets us into trouble, you're on your own.”

 Allura speaks up.
 “We’ll follow the pull.
 After that, we head to Haustrasill.
 No detours.”